LCA-CI-builds-repair/scrapy/docs/topics/request-response.rst

     :param url: the URL of this request

+        If the U          or trailing whitespace in the option values will not work due to a `bug in lxml`_, which should be fixed in lxml 3.8 and above.

-        If the URL is invalid, a :exc:`ValueError` exception is raised.
+       :param response: the response containing a HTML form which will be useds invalid, a :exc:`ValueError` exception is raised.
     :type url: str

     :param callback: the function that will be called with the response of this